wvabrinskas/simject/README.md

 1. cd into your tweak project folder

-1. Add this to the bottom of your makefile
+1. Be sure to add this to the bottom of your makefile before running `make`

 	```
 	simulator::